tuwuhs/hello-stm32vl/index.md

 - Since the program is written to flash, to jump to free running mode simply exit debugging and reset the board

 # Optimization
-- In the example project there seems to be no configuration for optimization level either in Debug or Release mode
+- Optimization can be set in Project properties, *C/C++ Build - Settings*, Optimization
-- Normally we want the optimization flag to be `-Og` for Debug mode and `-Os` for Release mode
+- Default is -Og for Debug configuration, and -Os for Release configuration
-- This must be manually set up in *Project Properties, C/C++ Build - Settings*, sections *Cross ARM C Compiler - Optimization* and *Cross ARM C++ Compiler - Optimization*.
-Add the flags in *Other optimization flags*.